Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 - [Widget Application Guide](../applications/uiapplication/widget-app.md)
 - [Widget Management Guide](./widget-control.md)

-Platform applications preinstalled in the Tizen image provide few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
-To check installed widgets application in your Tizen image, you can use the SDB tool and pkginfo command line interface.
+Platform applications preinstalled in the Tizen image provide a few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
+To check installed widget applications in your Tizen image, you can use the SDB tool and pkginfo command line interface.

 To open the device/emulator shell use the SDB tool: